ibm-satellite/academy-labs/vmware/vmware-add-hosts.md

 The following resources are created by the VMWare template in the account you've been invited to

-- 1 Bastion host
+- 1 host for the bastion
 - 3 hosts named master for the Satellite Control Plane
 - 3 hosts named worker for the OpenShift worker nodes
-- 3 hosts for the the storage and ODF
+- 3 hosts named storage for ODF
-- 2 hosts spared not attached to the location.
+- 2 hosts spared not attached to the location yet.

 ## Retrieve the IPs of the bastion and the two RHEL hosts